 Screenability Filmmakers Fund

 At least one of the three key creatives (writer, director, producer) of the project must identify as having a disability.
+The person who identifies as having a disability does not need to be NSW permanent resident.
 By disability, we refer to the Social Model of Disability, using the term ‘disability’ to refer to barriers, rather than medical conditions or impairments.
 These barriers are seen as being the disabling factors, which prevent or limit opportunities.

 Eligibility in this case covers people with sensory or physical impairments (including deaf people), hidden impairments, intellectual impairments, learning difficulties or mental health conditions, who face barriers accessing opportunities in the screen industry.

 This fund is designed to support filmmakers intent on a career in the screen industry.
 All key creatives must demonstrate an intention to develop a career in screen content creation.